pingidentity/pipeline-example-infrastructure/ADMIN-README.md

 ## Prerequisites

-- Clone or move this repo to `~/projects/devops/pingidentity-devops-reference-pipeline`
-- Publicly Accessible Kubernetes Cluster - the cluster must be public to use free [Github Actions Hosted Runners](https://docs.github.com/en/actions/using-github-hosted-runners/about-github-hosted-runners#about-github-hosted-runners).
-If you cannot use a publicly accessible cluster, look into [Self-hosted Runners](https://docs.github.com/en/actions/hosting-your-own-runners/about-self-hosted-runners)
 - Choose a namespace you have full access to in the cluster and export it in your shell:

   ```